n3d1117/website/content/_index.md

 ---

 # 👋 About me
 Hey there!
 I'm **Edoardo**, a computer science engineer passionate about iOS development.

+In 2022, I graduated from the University of Florence in Italy with a master's degree in Computer Science & Engineering.

 I'm currently building the iOS app for [greenApes](https://www.greenapes.com/en/), a social network focused on sustainability and positive environment impact.
 I also enjoy reverse engineering, automation and open source software.
 Sometimes I share findings in my [blog](/blog).